Best Motion Sensor Security Cameras

 • Products Not Widely Available

-Like many other security camera companies, Kuna offers cameras with AI that can differentiate between people, pets, vehicles, and packages.
+Like many of the best security camera companies, Kuna offers cameras with AI that can differentiate between people, pets, vehicles, and packages.
 And Kuna promises that its AI is built to grow and develop.
 It is supposed to learn over time so that eventually, it may be able to tell the difference between various people within your home and recognize burglars by the actions they take.
-Yet, you don’t have to reinvest in equipment to get those advantages as they are released.
-Your current cameras will evolve to be better and better.
-That makes for a solid investment.
+Yet, you don’t have to reinvest in new equipment to get new advantages as they are released.
+Your current cameras are supposed to evolve to be better and better.
+That makes for a solid investment, and it’s a promise you won’t get from many companies.

 Since light-camera combos are Kuna’s bread and butter, it was nice being able to control the Kuna camera using the mobile companion app.
 The moment I received a motion-activated alert on my phone, I could react directly from my phone’s lock screen.
 A nice touch, and a speedy way to monitor my space while I’m on the go.
 See our full Kuna camera live testing guide to learn the ins and outs and to see if this camera makes sense for you.